St. Joan of Arc Catholic Academy: Arts

 On March 6, 2014, Vanier was selected for the MusiCounts Band Aid Grant program costing at $600,000.
 The school received their $10,000 in equipment for the drum line program such as the marimba and a complete set of cymbals.
 The guests were Juno Award-winning musicians Classified and David Myles who also performed their single Inner Ninja live in front of 300 students.

-Athletics

-The SJOA Mavericks compete in basketball, volleyball, soccer, flag football, rugby, cross country, track and field, badminton, and indoor soccer.
-It previously competed in ice hockey, curling and cricket.

-Administration

-Principals

-As of July 2015, only four active principals of Jean Vanier Catholic Secondary School remain employed with the TCDSB.